My mind is too busy to meditate….

 It’s a good idea to free yourself from the self-defeating thought, that if thoughts arise, you’re not good at meditating.

 We’re wired to generate thoughts.
-We’re also wired to relax into meditative states, to turn our attention inwards.
+We’re also wired to turn our attention inwards and to relax into meditative states.

 One of the first things Yoga Teacher trainees learn, from Patanjali’s Yoga Sutra, is: Yoga stills the thought waves of the mind.